 “Without soil, this means that air plants will need to absorb moisture through their leaves.
 I have heard many, many times that garden centers have recommended spritzing them a few times a week.
 I find that this is just not enough water and that it is often the reason for their demise.
 I never found that misting was very helpful or consistent.

 Personally, I give air plants an hour-long bath to meet their water requirements.
-In the summer they need a weekly soak, where in the winter it’s once every 3 weeks or so.
-I like to use rainwater whenever I can, and this is pretty simple given I live in a rainforest!
-You can use tap water as well, just leave it out for 24 hours to allow the chlorine to evaporate.
+In the summer they need a weekly soak, whereas in the winter it’s once every 3 weeks or so.
+I like to use rainwater whenever I can, and this is pretty simple given I live in a rain forest!
+You can use tap water as well, just leave it out for 24 hours to allow the chlorine to evaporate, or use filtered water.

-2. Remove dead leaves by gently tugging at the to see if they come off.
+2. Remove dead leaves by gently tugging at them to see if they come off.
 If they remove easily, they are dead.
-If the whole plant falls apart when you do this, your air plant has bit the dust unfortunately.
+If the whole plant falls apart when you do this, your air plant has already bit the dust, unfortunately.
 If only a few leaves come off and the inside leaves are green and healthy looking, your plant is going to make it!!

-3. If the tips of your air plant are turning brown, try using rain water or unchlorinated water as described in above.
-If you are not giving them chlorine, then your plant may not be getting enough water.
+3. If the tips of your air plant are turning brown, try using rainwater or unchlorinated water as described above.
+If you are not giving them chlorine but they are still turning brown, then your plant may not be getting enough water.
 Give them an overnight bath, then make sure you are bathing them more often.

-4. If the plant falls apart even though it’s green, it has probably been sitting in standing water too long, or it was not shaken off properly after bathtime.
-Read the section on about watering again and you’ll surely have better luck with the next one!
+4. If the plant falls apart even though it’s green, it has probably been sitting in standing water too long, or it was not shaken off properly after bath time.
+Read the section about watering again and you’ll surely have better luck with the next one!